snapboard/snapboard-blog/content/weekly/week-001-yc-interview/index.md

 ## Weekly Plan

-The key goals for this week are to speci
+The key goals for this week are to:

   - [ ] Talk to 3 users (and build specific boards for them)
   - [ ] Create 40 new cards / integrations